What if I Don’t Know Who My Baby’s Father Is – Can I Still Choose Adoption?

 If you’re not sure who the dad of your baby is, it’s natural to worry about it all the time.
 But try not to let your concerns make you too stressed out.
 What’s done can’t be undone, and getting stressed is not good for you or your baby.
 Now is the time to really focus on your baby and yourself and be practical.

-Jade’s Story
+Jade’s Adoption Story

 Jade was in a similar situation – she was a Nebraska college student who found herself pregnant in her last semester.
 She had gone to Miami for Spring Break, and there were a number of men she had met there who could have fathered her child.
-She was on birth control, so she was shocked to find herself pregnant and not knowing who the dad was.
+In addition, she was on birth control, so she was shocked to find herself pregnant and not knowing who the dad was.

-She had heard that all adoptions have to have the father’s consent, but she called a coordinator at Lifetime to find out for sure.
-Jade was relieved to learn that she didn’t need to chase down all the potential fathers to choose adoption.
 Her coordinator explained that each state has procedures set up for terminating the parental rights of an unknown birth father.
 There was no cost to her for doing this, and she could make an adoption plan, even though she had no idea who the father was or how to reach him.

-Lifetime Adoption Can Help You
+Lifetime Adoption Can Help If You’re Considering Adoption

 There are many birth father scenarios similar to Jade’s, and the adoption professionals at Lifetime are ready to help women navigate any of them, including:

-• Birth fathers who are in the country illegally.
+• Birth fathers who are in the country illegally

-• Birth fathers who cannot be located.
+• Fathers who cannot be located

-• Cases of incest.
+• Cases of incest

-• Birth fathers who are married to another woman.
+• Men married to another woman

-• Rape and sexual assault.
+• Rape and sexual assault

-• And many more.
+• And many more

 You see, each adoption is unique in so many ways, including the birth parents’ relationship and how the child came to be conceived.
 So if you also can say that “I don’t know who my baby’s father is,” know that adoption is always an option.
 It may just look different in the legal process depending on the situation.